 A flat belly and narrow waist are often seen as tokens of fitness and good health.
 And common knowledge says that with hard work, we can achieve the belly of our dreams.
 But the truth is, it’s downright impossible for some folks.
 Some have to contend with a stubborn layer of fat that can’t be removed through dieting or exercise.
 For others, pregnancy came and went, but loose skin and fat remains.

 When all else has failed, a tummy tuck can help.
-A tummy tuck (abdominoplasty) is a surgical procedure that can help you achieve a narrow waist and tight core.
+A tummy tuck (abdominoplasty) is a surgical body procedure that can help you achieve a narrow waist and tight core.
 And with the right surgeon, a tummy tuck can help you feel proud and confident about your body.

 That being said, there are a few other considerations for the tummy tuck:

 We recommend that patients wait at least six months after giving birth and breast feeding before undergoing tummy tuck surgery.
 We want to make sure the patient’s hormones have stabilized and that their tissues have sufficiently healed.
 The patient’s weight will also need to be stable.
-Losing weight after an abdominoplasty could result in more loose skin.
+Losing weight after an abdominoplasty in Long Beach could result in more loose skin.

 Our abdomen is essentially an inner girdle made up of connective tissues and muscles.
 This girdle, also known as your “core,” holds our internal organs in place.
 It’s built to grow, especially during pregnancy and weight gain.